justsaykk/ssfminiproject/README.md

 1. Login can only be done via Github or Google
 2. With this OAuth2 implementation, the profile creation page & the old login page has been obsoleted.
 3. Users do not need to key in any details and profiles will be retrieved automatically.
+4. If it is a new user, a few things will happen automatically:
+   - A redis key with the user's email will be created that holds the user's name, uuid, country and profile pic url.
+   - The registeredprofiles, registerednames, uuidmap and profilemap will be updated to have their particulars stored.
+5. The UUID

 ### Error Handling
 1. 404 Errors have its own cute ghostly page (credits to [Diogo Gomes](https://codepen.io/diogo_ml_gomes/pen/PyWdLb)).